batoutou/Yolo_Food_Detector/README.md

 # Custom Yolo Training & Inference for Food Detection

 This tool is used to generate **custom datasets**, train a **Yolo** network on it and then run an **inference process**.
-It is divided in 3 different steps that are independent from one another and the user can decide to do only one of the 3 depending on what is required.
+It is divided in 3 different steps that follow each other

 - Step 1 : **Create adequate dataset**
 - Step 2 : **Train the custom dataset**
 - Step 3 : **Run an inference program**

+# Remarks

+The training process can either be done on a computer with it's own GPU or on Google Colab

 # Requirements

-* Python >= 3.7
+* Python >= **3.7**
 * OpenCV
 * PyTorch / Torch
 * Yolov5 requirments ([link](https://github.com/ultralytics/yolov5/blob/master/requirements.txt))